timothyhull/breadpool-champs-app/docs/index.md

     - Continuous and dynamic positioning and repositioning to always be in the best position to observe game action.
     - Clear, slow, and slightly prolonged whistle blasts to help my peer officials in SO and NSO roles understand where and when to turn their attention.
     - Highly-visible, deliberately slow, and consistently repeated verbal and visual cues to help my peer officials in SO and NSO roles understand exactly what I am observing and reporting.
+    - Delivering verbal and visual cues, including issuing penalties, while maintaining the appropriate positioning for my SO role.
     - Maintaining observation of players before, during, and after each jam to ensure any potential contact or communication between teams has coverage.
+    - Tracking the number of players and the positions for each player on each team before and during a jam.
     - Understanding and applying WFTDA rules in keeping with established rules theory and the appropriate situational discretion and judgment to facilitate safe and fair gameplay.
     - Behaviors that show inclusiveness, courtesy, support, respect, and validation to NSOs.